sen-sourabh/pm-api/README.md

 ## Support

-Please just raise the PR and add reviewers
+Please take a fork, raise the PR and add reviewers.

 ## Stay in touch